The No-Nonsense Guide to Professional Latex Clothing Care

 | Protection | High (UV & Oxygen barrier) | Moderate (Prevents sticking) |

-| Aesthetic | High-gloss, "Liquid" look | Matte, industrial look |
+| Aesthetic | High-gloss, liquid look | Matte, industrial look |

-| Best For | Storage & Public wear | Ease of dressing |
+| Best For | Storage & public wear | Ease of dressing |

-1. The "Bagging" Method (Expert Choice)
+1. The Bagging Method (Expert Choice)

-Step: After the garment is polished with silicone oil, place it inside a clean plastic bag.
-The oil prevents the sides from sticking.
+The gold standard for storage is using uncoated polyethylene bags.
+After the garment is polished with silicone oil, place it inside a clean plastic bag — the oil prevents the sides from sticking.
+Importantly, avoid PVC bags, as the plasticizers can leach into the latex and, as a result, cause it to soften and melt over time.

 2. Climate Control

-- Temperature: 60°F–70°F (15°C–21°C) is ideal.
+- Temperature: 60°F–70°F (15°C–21°C) is the sweet spot.

-Frequently Asked Questions
+Frequently Asked Questions About Latex Clothing Care

 Can I use baby powder to store latex?